Can TSA Seize Cash?

 Attorneys for TSA Seizures of U.S. Currency at the Airport

 Attorney Leslie Sammis handles civil asset forfeiture cases involving the seizure of U.S. Currency at the airport.
-She helps travelers if their cash is seized for forfeiture at the airport.
+She helps travelers whose cash is seized for forfeiture at the airport.

 If your detention violated the Fourth Amendment of the United States Constitution, contact us to fight the case.
-Call us to find out how to get the seized money back from the airport.
+Call us to find out how to get your property back.

 Call 813-250-0500.